 In terms of culture, UK rap artists are generally first or second-generation Brits, many of whom are West African and/or Afro-Caribbean.
 For this reason, the accents and lingo that dominate both grime and drill are huge blends of pidgin English and patois, sprinkled with British, Somali, and Arabic slang.

 UK drill continues to grow in stature in Europe, Canada, and slowly but surely in the States.
 Drill in the United Kingdom has also sparked fierce debates about the true nature of street violence in England, with a focus on London.
 Like Chicago’s drill scene, UK drill has opened the public’s eyes to the stark realities faced by London’s low-income youth of color.
 Also like American political leaders such as Rahm Emanuel, British leaders have scapegoated the music as the source of unrest rather than as a symptom.

-Drill has been central in major publications such as The Guardian, BBC and The Independent crafting the story of the UK’s political negligence of issues affecting Black Brits including the awkward #KnifeFree campaign using chicken boxes and the horrible response to the Grenfell Tower tragedy.
+Drill has been central in major publications such as The Guardian, BBC and The Independent crafting the story of government failure on issues affecting Black Brits including the awkward #KnifeFree campaign using chicken boxes and the horrible response to the Grenfell Tower tragedy.